 There are a lot of things that even your closest friends and family won’t tell you, just because they have forgotten these details now their baby’s grown up.
 I highly advise you to get some contact numbers for local services and professionals.
 These can include your midwife, health visitor or specialist services that your family needs.

 Related Post: Stay At Home Mum Schedule Planning

-There are also some practical ways you can manage getting through the first few weeks such as pre-planning or getting quick and easy meals.
-Also, make sure you prioritise your need to rest in the early stages after having your baby.
+There are some practical ways you can manage getting through the first few weeks after delivery.
+This includes pre-planning what you will eat and stocking up on quick and easy meals.
+Your baby might be waking up frequently at night for a good number of months so make sure you prioritise your need to rest after having your baby.

-New parents can prevent overwhelming stress by helping each other and caring for your baby together.
+New parents can prevent feeling overwhelmed by helping each other and caring for your baby together.
 Learn about raising a baby together from reading books and articles or attending parenting groups.
 This can help you to bond as a family.